-The RHNA of the SANDAG region was adopted August 2020 covering the planning period from June 30, 2020 through April 15, 2029.
+The RHNA of the SANDAG region was adopted July 2020 covering the planning period from June 30, 2020 through April 15, 2029.
 The major goal of the RHNA is to assure a fair distribution of housing among cities and counties within the San Diego region, so that every community provides an opportunity for a mix of housing for all economic segments.
 The housing allocation targets are not building requirements, but goals for each community to accommodate through appropriate planning, policies, and land use regulation.
 Overall, the region needs to plan for an additional 171,685 units.
 Allocation targets are intended to assure that adequate sites and zoning are made available to address anticipated housing demand during the planning period.

 The City of Poway’s share of regional housing needs per the RHNA is a total of 1,319 units for the 2020-2029 Housing Element.
-Of the 1,319 unites allocated to the City, Poway must plan for units affordable to all income levels.
-The Residential Sites Inventory (Chapter 4, Figure 4-4) identifies vacant land within a variety of residentially-zoned areas including Rural Residential-A (RR-A), Rural Residential-B (RR-B), Rural Residential-C (RR-C), Residential Single Family-1 (RS-1), Residential Single Family-2 (RS-2), Residential Single Family-3 (RS-3), Residential Single Family-4 (RS-4) and Residential Single Family-7 (RS-7).
-There are some properties on the list that are zoned Planned Community (PC), Planned Residential Development (PRD), Residential Condominium (RC) and Open Space – 1 Dwelling Unit (OS-1DU).
+Of the 1,319 units allocated to the City, Poway must plan for units affordable to all income levels.
+The Residential Sites Inventory (Chapter 4, Figure 4-5) identifies vacant land within a variety of residentially-zoned areas including Rural Residential zones, Residential Single Family-4 (RS-4) and Residential Single Family-7 (RS-7).
+There are several mixed-use properties on the list with land use designations that are Town Center (TC), Commercial Office (CO), Commercial Business (CB), and Commercial General (CG), several of which are within the Poway Road Specific Plan area.

+Residential Sites Inventory

+State law requires that jurisdictions demonstrate in the housing element that the land inventory is adequate to accommodate that jurisdiction’s share of the region’s projected growth.
+As part of this housing element update, the City identified residential sites that could accommodate Poway’s future housing needs through an evaluation of vacant and underutilized residential and mixed-use properties with potential for residential development within the timeframe of the housing element.
+The Residential Sites Inventory (Table 4-5 and Appendix A-1) of the City of Poway 2020-2029 Housing Element provides a detailed survey of parcels that were appropriate for residential development.

 Housing Plan

-As required by State Housing Element law, the proposed Housing Element update includes a Housing Plan to facilitate and encourage the provision of housing consistent with the RHNA.
+As required by state Housing Element law, the proposed Housing Element update includes a Housing Plan to facilitate and accommodate the provision of housing consistent with the RHNA.
 The plan would be to implement strategies and programs intended to address a number of important housing-related issues and achieve the City’s overarching housing goal, which states:

 IT IS THE GOAL OF THE CITY OF POWAY TO PROVIDE ADEQUATE APPROPRIATE HOUSING OPPORTUNITIES TO MEET THE NEEDS OF CURRENT AND FUTURE RESIDENTS.